cocotb/cocotb/docs/source/writing_testbenches.rst

 Accessing Verilog Packages
 ==========================

-Verilog packages are accessible via :any:`cocotb.packages`.
+Verilog packages are accessible via :data:`cocotb.packages`.
 Depending on the simulator, packages may need to be imported in the compilation unit scope or inside a module in order to be discoverable.
 Also note, the ``$unit`` pseudo-package is implemented differently between simulators.